Ticking Clock: Plot

 After killing a woman and cutting her open, Keech calms her crying baby boy.

 Investigative reporter Louis has a rocky marriage to Gina, a girlfriend named Felecia, and a slumping career.
 District Attorney Felicia tells Louis she is ending the relationship.
 Later that day Keech murders Felicia in her home.
 Louis fights Keech who drops a book and escapes.
 The book is Keech's journal.
 Louis sees two more murders scheduled in the next three days.
 He writes the two names down, but Keech steals back the journal and the note.

 Louis tries to tell the police but instead he becomes a suspect in Felicia's murder.
 Louis tracks down a scheduled murder victim, school teacher Vicki.
 He asks her out, but she goes to a bar.
 There, Keech talks with her about a boy she reported for abusing a cat.
 Vicki leaves for the restroom but Keech follows and murders her.
 Louis traces Vicki to the bar but finds her murdered.

 The police still doubt his story.
 Louis' only evidence is a torn piece of Keech's coat, and a bloody fingerprint on a newspaper clipping.
 He sends both to a friend at a local crime lab.
 She tells him the blood matched an 11-year-old orphan living in a boys' home.
 The unfamiliar fabric of the coat reacts strangely to heat.

 Boy's home Director Polly tells Louis the boy, James, has behavioral problems.
 James describes his wish to travel back in time to fix his life.
 James shows Louis a box with small animals that are dead and cut open.
-Lewis is shocked and James starts yelling, sending Louis away.
+Lewis is shocked and James, feeling betrayed, starts yelling, sending Louis away.